 How are IoT Apps installed on a great number of devices?

-The rapidM2M Studio provides a release process.
-To install the IoT App on the device, it must first be published.
-A distinction is made between Stage (test version), Released (productive version) and Passive (deactivate version).
+The rapidM2M Studio provides for a release process.
+To install the IoT app on the device, it must first be published.
+A distinction is made between Stage (test version), Released (productive version) and Passive (deactivate a version).

-When publishing, the rapidM2M Portal or the IoT Platform on which the devices are operated is specified.
-With the publication, the IoT App appears in the store of the App Center of the respective IoT Platform.
-The IoT App is installed on the server and can then be used.
+The rapidM2M portal or the IoT platform on which the devices are operated is specified in the publication.
+Upon publication, the IoT app appears in the store of the App Center of the respective IoT platform.
+The IoT app is installed on the server and can then be used.
 All steps are listed in the instructions for installing an IoT App.